acse-TianxuHe20/getMicrosoftstreamSub/README.md

 Fetch the cc subtitles of the microsoftstream website.

 ```
+Open Developer tool in Chrome, switch to Network.
+Search transcript as the below snapshoot shows.

 Store the file in local folder then
 python getMicrosoftstreamSub.py -i <the file you stored>
 ```